Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 # Get started with Face Identification

-In this quickstart, you learn basic design patterns for Face Recognition using the Vision SDK, including:
+In this quickstart, you learn basic design patterns for Face Identification using the Cognitive Services Vision SDK, including:

 * C